Home Collecting Showing Buying Clubs Breeding Links Glossary of Hobby Terms

 (c) Hartland Collectibles Hartland Collectibles

 Hartland has been making plastic model horses off and on since the 1950's.
-The company has had a rocky time of it, but returned to the model horse collecting world in 2001.
+The company has had a rocky time of it, but returned to the model horse collecting world from 2000-2007.
+Breyer's Western Horse and Western Pony are both based on Hartland models.

 Useful sites: